creativecommons/global-network-strategy/GlobalNetworkStrategy-Final.md

 ## HQ support and funding

 CC is made up of several interconnected elements: the global network of Network Members, Network Partners, and contributors, and the charity based in the United States (CC HQ).
 Fundraising is led globally by CC HQ, and the organization has set a strategic priority of growing and supporting the network.
-This section outlines where and how CC HQ will provide support; how the CCGN will participate in fundraising activities (together and for Country Team projects); and how we will fund Platform activities.
+This section outlines where and how CC HQ will provide support; how the CCGN will participate in fundraising activities (together and for CC Chapter projects); and how we will fund Platform activities.
 CC HQ will provide direct financial investment and management in the following areas, to support the activities of the CCGN:

 ### Staff